UWARG/docs/docs/bootcamp/electrical.md

 In this bootcamp you will learn how to do the following in KiCad:

-- search digikey and select a component
+- Search digikey and select a component
-- manage bill of materials (BOM) and the WARG component library
+- Manage bill of materials (BOM) and the WARG component library
-- make a symbol or find symbol libraries
+- Make a symbol or find symbol libraries
-- edit a schematic
+- Edit a schematic
-- find a footprint and map it to the part
+- Find a footprint and map it to the part
-- place and route a pcb
+- Place and route a PCB
-- export gerbers
+- Export gerbers

 ## Bootcamp Outline